padlokk/ignition/docs/ref/IGNITE_CONCEPTS.md

 # 🔥 Ignition Authority Concepts

-**Document Purpose**: Provide a shared mental model for the authority chain that powers Ignite, including required validations, key lifecycles, and integration patterns with Cage/age.
+**Document Purpose**: Provide a shared mental model for the authority chain that powers Ignite, including required validations, key lifecycles, and integration patterns with **Cage** (Padlock's local Age automation library).
 This is the canonical reference to align engineering, product, and security stakeholders before implementation.

+**Important**: Ignite exclusively uses the **local `cage` crate** (path dependency), NOT the external `rage` crate.
+All Age encryption operations route through Cage's PTY automation and audit-logged APIs.

 ---

 ## 1. Core Metaphor & Mission

-Ignition extends Cage by turning the existing padlock keys into a **living authority chain**:
+Ignition extends **Cage** by turning the existing padlock keys into a **living authority chain**:

 ```
 X (Skull) ⇒ M (Master) ⇒ R (Repo) ⇒ I (Ignition) ⇒ D (Distro)
 ```

 Each link is either a direct key (M, R) or an ignition key (X, I, D – passphrase wrapped).
 Authority flows **downward** to confer control; accountability flows **upward** to prove provenance.
-Ignite’s job is to automate the safe creation, validation, rotation, and use of these links without breaking Cage’s security guarantees.
+Ignite's job is to automate the safe creation, validation, rotation, and use of these links without breaking Cage's security guarantees.

+**Architecture Note**: Ignite depends on `cage = { path = "../cage" }` as a local library.
+Cage provides Age automation with PTY support, passphrase handling, and audit logging—Ignite never calls the external `rage` binary or crate directly.

 ---